-Back pain is a regular occurrence during or after jogging.
-A common cause: jogging with a hollow back posture.
+A frequent cause of back pain: jogging with a hollow back posture.
 While jogging, the pelvis tilts forward, increasing the arch in the lumbar spine.
 This causes permanent strain on the muscles in the lower back – and tension and pain are pre-programmed.

 Observation is key to solving the problem: am I aware that I have a hollow back?
-Do I know how to correct this posture?
-There’s an effective exercise for this called the «lumbar roll».
+There’s an effective exercise for this called the “towel exercise”.